 Currently, researchers are not quite sure how or why RLT provides relief to some patients.
 The idea behind RLT is that the wavelengths of light target the body’s cells that control energy restoration and muscle recovery.

 RLT is thought to encourage the mitochondria to repair itself in cases of damage.
-Additionally, RLT focuses on restoration of a molecule called adenosine triphosphate (ATP).
+Additionally, RLT focuses on the restoration of a molecule called adenosine triphosphate (ATP).
 ATP molecules provide energy to one’s muscles, which affects overall functioning.
-If these cells are able to grow stronger with RLT, researchers think that it will generate a systematic healing for the patient.
+If these cells are able to grow stronger with RLT, researchers think that it will generate systematic healing for the patient.